-- There are two methods of calculating mileage expenses - the IRS standard mileage rate (changes annually) and actual expenses.
+Deduction Methods.
+There are two ways to calculate mileage expenses - the IRS standard mileage rate (changes annually) and actual expenses.
 But there are limitations and restrictions on using one or the other.
 For example, you can't make changes year to year, and you can't take the standard rate if you depreciate the vehicle.
 Read more about these restrictions.

 - You can get those tax deductions on asset purchases more quickly, and sometimes you may be able to get a full deduction during the first year of use, but there are limitations and restrictions from the IRS.

 - The two way to accelerate depreciation are (1) a Section 179 deduction on new or used equipment and, in addition, you may be able to take (2) Bonus depreciation on new equipment.
 Check the links to the articles to find out more about limitations and restrictions.

 - If the asset is worth $2500 or less, you may be able to take a deduction for the full amount the first year.

 - This is one of those complicated tax deduction issues that you should discuss with your tax professional.